Introduction to White Hair

 Future Research and Innovations

-Scientists are exploring stem cell therapies and melanin-boosting treatments that could one day prevent or even reverse white hair!
-The future looks colorful (pun intended again!).
+Researchers are looking into stem cell therapies and melanin-enhancing treatments that, in the future, may stop and even reverse white hair!
+The future is bright (pun intended, once again!).

 Conclusion